 BT: seeing beyond disability

 Callum, 21, has just started his role as a Network Designer on the BT Graduate Networks Scheme and is one of 243 graduates joining BT’s scheme this year.
-He talks about the challenges he faced applying for jobs, the application process and how BT has supported him right from the start.
+In our case study below he talks about the challenges he faced applying for jobs, the application process and how BT has supported him right from the start.

 Blind from birth due to the rare inherited eye disorder, Norrie disease, Callum moved from his hometown of Bradford to Bolton in 2017 to study Computer Networks & Security.